 So how is dissertation writing different from thesis writing?

-Now that you know the definitions of a dissertation and thesis, let’s dive into some clear ways in which they differ:
+Now that you know the definitions of a dissertation and thesis, let’s dive into some clear ways in which they differ in structure and other main characteristics.

 Length is the most obvious factor in differentiating between writing a thesis paper or dissertation.